 - mode [{"rate", "histo", "ml", "sally", "sallino", "adaptive-sally"}] Defines how the likelihood ratio test statistic is calculated.
-See above. - theta_true [ndarray] Parameter point assumed to be true to calculate the Asimov data. - grid_ranges [list of tuple of float] Specifies the boundaries of the parameter grid on which the p-values are evaluated.
-It should be [(min, max), (min, max), ..., (min, max)], where the list goes over all parameters and min and max are float. - grid_resolutions [int or list of int, optional] Resolution of the parameter space grid on which the p-values are evaluated.
+See above. - theta_true [ndarray] Parameter point assumed to be true to calculate the Asimov data. - grid_ranges [list of (tuple of float) or None, optional] Specifies the boundaries of the parameter grid on which the p-values are evaluated.
+It should be [(min, max), (min, max), (min, max)], ..., (min, max)], where the list goes over all parameters and min and max are float.
+If None, thetas_eval has to be given.
+Default: None. - grid_resolutions [int or list of int, optional] Resolution of the parameter space grid on which the p-values are evaluated.
 If int, the resolution is the same along every dimension of the hypercube.
 If list of int, the individual entries specify the number of points along each parameter individually.
 Default value: 25. - include_xsec [bool, optional] Whether the Poisson likelihood representing the total number of events is included in the analysis.
 Default value: True. - model_file [str or None, optional] Filename of a saved neural network estimating the likelihood, likelihood ratio, or score.
 Required if mode is anything except "rate" or "histo".
 Default value: None. - hist_vars [list of str or None, optional] Kinematic variables used in the histograms when mode is "histo".
 The names are the same as used for instance in DelphesReader.
 Default value: None. - score_components [None or list of int, optional] Defines the score components used when mode is "sally" or "adaptive-sally".
 Default value: None. - hist_bins [int or list of (int or ndarray) or None, optional] Defines the histogram binning when mode is "histo", "sally", "adaptive-sally", or "sallino".
 If int, gives the number of bins automatically chosen for each summary statistic.
 If list, each entry corresponds to one summary statistic (e.g. kinematic variable specified by hist_vars or estimated score component); an int entry corresponds to the number of automatically chosen bins, an ndarray specifies the bin edges along this dimension explicitly.
-If None, the bins are chosen according to the defaults, which depend on mode and the number of summary statistics.
-When mode is "adaptive-sally", the first summary statistic is h = score (theta - thetaref), the remaining ones are the score components.
+If None, the bins are chosen according to the defaults: for one summary statistic the default is 25 bins, for 2 it's 8 bins along each direction, for more it's 5 per dimension.
 Default value: None.